Jim Margolis: Political career

 After graduating from college, Margolis was hired to manage the congressional campaign of Howard Wolpe.
 Wolpe defeated Republican incumbent Garry Brown in November 1978 and Margolis came to Washington as Wolpe's chief of staff.

 In 1984, Margolis became the state director for Mondale's presidential primary campaign in Illinois.
 Next he served as state director for Mondale in North Carolina, and then in the general election became Deputy Director of Communications at the national headquarters in Washington.

 Margolis joined GMMB (then Greer & Associates) in February 1985.
-In 1986 he led the strategy and advertising efforts for Brock Adams and Kent Conrad.
-In January 1987, Margolis took a leave of absence from his firm and became Senator Conrad's first chief of staff.
+In 1986 he led the strategy and advertising efforts for Senators Brock Adams and Kent Conrad.
+In January 1987, Margolis took a leave of absence from his firm and became Conrad's first chief of staff.
 In January 1988 he returned to GMMB.

 In US presidential politics, Margolis worked as deputy director of communications for Walter Mondale in 1986.
 In 1992, the firm was the lead agency for President Clinton's presidential campaign.
 Margolis served as a strategist and media consultant for Senator John Kerry's 2004 presidential primary campaign.
 During the 2004 Democratic primaries, "Margolis' commercials featuring Senator John Kerry's crewmates from Vietnam recalling his heroism were credited with helping him win the nomination," according to The New York Times.
 He left the Kerry race after the nomination was effectively won, after a dispute with Robert Shrum, another media consultant.
 In the 2008 and 2012 campaigns, Margolis was an advisor to Barack Obama.
+Margolis co-produced Obama’s two national conventions in 2008 and 2012.